axboe/fio/HOWTO.rst

 	accepted format does not restrict all entries to have the same priority class and priority level.

+	The third accepted format for this option is:

+		cmdprio_bssplit=blocksize/percentage/class/level/hint:...

+	This is an extension of the second accepted format that allows to also specify a priority hint.

-	For both formats, only the read and write data directions are supported, values for trim IOs are ignored.
+	For all formats, only the read and write data directions are supported, values for trim IOs are ignored.
 This option is mutually exclusive with the :option:`cmdprio_percentage` option.